top of page

 Preoperative design consultation photos: Frontal view, left oblique side view, and left side view.

-Revision rhinoplasty requires internal structural correction while minimizing additional tissue trauma.
+Revision rhinoplasty for nostril asymmetry requires precise internal structural correction and lining reconstruction.

 Preoperative design consultation images showing right lateral view, right oblique side view, and nostril view of a patient with severe nostril asymmetry and deviated nose following previous rhinoplasty.